sugarenia/sugarenia.github.io/_posts/2014-9-29-web-designers-should-code.md

 ---
 layout: post
-title: You're up and running!
+title: Are you a web designer?
+You should learn to code.
 ---

-# Are you a web designer?
-You should learn to code.

 ```javascript
 var s = "JavaScript syntax highlighting";